Honda Accord (Japan and Europe seventh generation)

 The seventh-generation Honda Accord for the European and Japanese markets is a mid-size car that was available as a four-door sedan or a five-door station wagon and was produced by Honda from October 2002 (for the 2003 model year) to 2008.
 It won the 2002-03 Japan Car of the Year upon its launch.

 For this generation, the European and Japanese Accords, previously separate models, were consolidated into a single version designed to be more competitive in the European market.
 It became a top seller in its class in Australia, where over 45,000 sedans were sold between 2003 and 2008.
 The car was also exported to the United States and Canada, where it was sold as the Acura TSX.
 Outside North America the first Honda-built diesel engine was offered.
 In the Japanese market, the Accord was merged into the Torneo range to compete against the Mazda Atenza and Subaru Legacy.

+The consolidation of the Japanese and European models was met with some skepticism in Japan at the time, with journalists suggesting Honda was abandoning the Japanese platform in favor of prioritizing foreign markets.
+Honda suggested that delivering a vehicle achieving that of a "European standard" was in line with what prospective Accord owners in Japan were expecting, compared to buyers of kei cars or compact cars.
+Compared to its predecessor, the seventh generation features a wider and heavier body, with improvements to aerodynamics, structural rigidity, and tread width.
+The sedan variant achieves a drag coefficient of 0.26, marking a significant enhancement in aerodynamic efficiency.

+Unlike the previous generation, the sedan and wagon variants were developed and released simultaneously.
+The wagon’s design from the B-pillar rearward was created independently by a separate designer, allowing greater flexibility in its core design elements rather than simply extending the roofline and cargo area.

 A variant of the larger North American Accord was sold in Japan as the Honda Inspire to compete in the entry-level luxury sedan class.
 In markets where both versions of the Accord are sold, such as in New Zealand and Australia, the smaller Japan/Europe-type car is called Accord Euro to distinguish it from the larger North American model.

+AWD variant (CL8 & CM3)

+In Japan, an AWD variant of the Accord was offered in both Sedan (CL8) and Wagon (CM3) forms.
+The sedan was offered with the Eco 2.0 Engine and automatic transmission only.
+Note some were fitted with smaller brakes to fit the smaller 15 inch (195/65R15) wheel and tyres.
+The Wagon was offered with the 2.4 engine (in both high output and low output) and automatic transmission only.